phalcon/documentation/docs/api/phalcon_http.md

 ): mixed;
 ```

-Gets a variable from the $_POST superglobal applying filters if needed
+Return a variable from the $_POST superglobal applying filters if needed.
 If no parameters are given the $_POST superglobal is returned

 ```php